smarunich/envoy-ai-gateway-demos/README.md

 ## 🚀 Available Demos

+> 💡 **Each demo includes its own comprehensive README with detailed setup instructions, configuration options, and usage examples.
+Always refer to the individual demo README for complete guidance.**

 ### [01-getting-started](./demos/01-getting-started/)
 A comprehensive introduction to Envoy AI Gateway featuring:
 - **LLM-D Inference Simulator** as a lightweight AI backend